samyaksgupta/Jira-Scraper-Script/README.md

 The primary goal of this project is to build a system that:

-- Scrapes issue data from specified Apache Jira projects.
+- Scrapes issue data from specified Apache Jira projects Currently Scraping from "SPARK,HADOOP,KAFKA"
 - Handles network and data edge cases gracefully.
 - Transforms the scraped data into a clean JSONL corpus suitable for LLM training.